5G-MAG/rt-libflute/README.md

 git clone --recurse-submodules https://github.com/5G-MAG/rt-libflute.git
 ````

-If you had checked it out before the submodules were added or ran git clone withouth the argument then initialise and update the submodules by running
+If you had checked it out before the submodules were added or ran git clone withou the `--recurse-submodules` argument then initialise and update the submodules by running

 ```
 git submodule update --init